-Co-products used in feed are in general considered human inedible feed, due to the high amount of fibres, anti-nutrients or other characteristics that make the feed of non-food grade quality.
+Co-products used in feed are in general considered human inedible feed, due to the high amount of fibres, anti-nutrients or other characteristics that make the feed of “non-food” grade quality.
 This means these feed resources are not in direct competition with food consumption, while at the same time making a significant contribution to food security.
 The FAO has estimated that at global level 86% of livestock feed is not suitable for human consumption.
 FEFAC further explored the concept of the share of human inedible feed in animal feed production at European compound feed production level, as a key feed sector sustainability criteria.
-In the 1st FEFAC Feed Sustainability Charter Progress Report released in June 2021, FEFAC estimated that 96% of the feed used by compound feed manufacturers is not of food grade quality.
+In the 1st FEFAC Feed Sustainability Charter Progress Report released in June 2021, FEFAC estimated that 96% of the feed used by compound feed manufacturers is not of “food grade” quality.

 FEFAC takes pride in the inherent sustainability of the compound feed and premix industry as resource efficiency champions of the food chain.
 However, it stresses that environmental benefits derived from converting co-products into high value animal feed, can never be obtained at the expense of feed safety.
-FEFAC members and their suppliers apply strict and robust HACCP-based risk management systems in their respective auto-control programmes, based on EU feed hygiene guidelines, developed and assessed against the requirements of EU feed hygiene regulations and in line with other relevant EU feed safety legislation.
+FEFAC members and their suppliers apply strict and robust HACCP-based risk management systems in their respective auto-control programmes, based on the EU feed hygiene regulation and specific feed sector guidelines, developed and assessed against the requirements of EU feed hygiene regulations and in line with other relevant EU feed safety legislation.
 FEFAC therefore looks forward in being closely involved in the EFSA project aimed at assessing “Food and feed safety vulnerabilities in a circular economy”.